|

 Sit comfortably in a chair, back straight and feet firmly planted on the ground.
 Quietly observe your breath.
 Ask yourself the following questions and wait for your reactions.
 Don't worry if they are vague or blurry.
 Over a period of time, the sensations will become clear and defined.

 Where do I feel my breathing?
 To find out, place one hand on your abdomen and the other on the upper chest.
 Feel the point of origin of breath.
 Let your perceptions come through.
 Don't overlook any small movement.
 Do you feel any particular area where the breath is more noticeable?
 What does my breathing feel like?
 Is it rough, jerky, labored, rhythmic?
 During this breathing exercise let any words or images arise.
 Make a note of them.
 How fast do I breathe?
 Without altering the number of breaths, count the number of times you breathe in and out per minute when sitting quietly.
 Remember, an inhalation and exhalation makes one breathing exercise cycle.
 And no cheating!
-Now you're on track, so proceed further
+Now you're on track, so proceed further with this breathing exercise.

 Contract your diaphragm.
 It helps you feel how your diaphragm responds to stress.
 And identify when you are contracting and restricting free movement of this muscle.
 Adopt any posture, which is comfortable: sit, stand or lie down.
 Place one hand on your abdomen.
 Relax the muscles in your body and feel the movement of the diaphragm.
 As the diaphragm lies deep in your body, you will feel only surface movements.
 Quickly clench the fist of the other hand.
 Did you feel the parachute jump under your hand?
 When the outer muscles prepare themselves for reaction, inner muscles automatically follow suit.